- In Fall 2018 and also in Spring 2019 I teach 2 sections of HLTH 54, Intro to Public Health, online, with exams face-to-face.

 - This course uses CANVAS.

-- The midterm and final exams are ON CAMPUS, face to face.
-Fall 2018 dates:
+- The midterm and final exams are ON CAMPUS, face to face, in Spring 2019.
+Spring 2019 dates:

-- If the times for one section don't work for you, check with me to see about taking the exams during the other section's scheduled exam time.
+- If the times for one section don't work for you, you may take the exam during the other section's scheduled exam time.
 If none of the times work for you, please contact me to see if it still makes sense for you to take the course or not.

 - If this class is full, put yourself on the electronic waitlist in Web4 (open until the weekend before the first day of instruction).
 I will add students from the waitlist as space becomes available.
 Students on the waitlist usually get add codes.
 I usually do not add students who are not on the electronic waitlist.